studentkittens/lncs-pandoc/paper.md

 ## Distributed file synchronisation concept

+The `git-annex` synchronisation concept differs from the usual centralized synchronisation concept in many ways.
+The ,,old-fashioned" concept usually synchronized one or more devices to a cloud service, often there is only a peer (device) to peer (cloud) synchronization possible.
+Additionally there also might be a local backup if the user takes care of important data.

+To get a idea how a `git-annex`-based setup might look like compared to the usual centralized way, see [Figure 1](On the left there is the typical synchronization scenario involving a cloud storage service.
+On the right you see a typical distributed git-annex synchronization setup).

 ![On the left there is the typical synchronization scenario involving a cloud storage service.
 On the right you see a typical distributed git-annex synchronization setup.](img/gitcentralized.png)

 **Alternatives**: There are also some other tools like e. g. git-media,